 With consumer data analytics, order and delivery systems are more efficient.
 As shopping becomes easier, manufacturing and delivery also need to keep up.
 Centralization of information requires big data and when there is big data, there is AI to quickly manage it.

 Artificial intelligence has come a long way and it will surely evolve by incorporating the most basic human emotions to continuously improve user experience.
 Currently, artificial intelligence’s only evident human emotion is anticipation.
 It gives us what it thinks we need based on anticipation using the data that has been programmed.

 Artificial intelligence technologies in business have a huge role in making business and its employees more efficient.
 But we are still far from losing our jobs and being replaced by AI.
 It is something to embrace and use fully for our benefit.

-You can find him on Facebook @usmanraza40 and Twitter @usmanintrotech.
+Follow him on Twitter @usmanintrotech.